Radun1/exercice/README.md

-# exercice
+# exercice - repo
+This project will contain...
-Repo made for exercice
+Repository made for exercices.
-We resolved the conflict.
+Edited again in master branch..